max0x7ba/atomic_queue/README.md

 # atomic_queue
-Multiple producer multiple consumer C++14 *lock-free* queues based on `std::atomic<>`.
+multiple-producer-multiple-consumer C++14 *lock-free* queues based on `std::atomic<>`.

-The main design idea these queues adhere to is _simplicity_: fixed size buffer, the bare minimum of atomic operations.
+The main design principle these queues adhere to is _simplicity_: fixed size buffer, the bare minimum of atomic operations.

 These qualities are also limitations: